firealarmss/ircDDBGateway/README.md

+THIS IS A MODIFIED VERISION TO USE WITH ALLSTARLINK BRIDGES.
+IT WILL NO LONGER PLAY ANNOUNCEMENTS THROUGH TO ALLSTAR -KO4UYJ

 This is the ircDDB Gateway.
 It allows a D-Star Repeater to interface into callsign routing via ircDDB and all of the different reflector types.
 It includes many facilities, including:

 * Supports Icom stacks.